 Church law gives the Bishop authority over the pastoral activities we undertake, as well as responsibility for the additional services provided on a Diocesan level – education being the most important.

-Our principal financial responsibility to the Abbot of Downside is to maintain the buildings and grounds to an appropriate standard.
-As he is our “landlord”, we are also required to seek his approval for any alterations or additions we may wish to make to the properties.
+Our principal financial responsibility to the Diocese, is to maintain the buildings and grounds to an appropriate standard.
+We are also required to seek approval for any alterations or additions we may wish to make to the properties.

 We are also subject to various Diocesan levies for education and central activities and charitable works.
 In addition, our rota of Second Collections is laid down by the Bishop.
-The past, current and potential need for Diocesan clergy, also makes us liable for certain levies relating to their formation and care.
+The past, current and potential need for Diocesan clergy, also makes us liable for certain levies relating to their formation and care in retirement.